mgp/book-notes/neat-words.md

 * legerdemain: a display of skill or adroitness, wizardry
 * leitmotif: a dominant or recurring theme
 * magisterial: having or showing great authority
+* métier (n): an activity in which one excels, forte
 * milquetoast: feeble, insipid, or bland
 * monastic: a simple way of living with few possessions and no people near you
 * moratorium: a temporary suspension of activity